 Education and experience are both important components for becoming a chief information officer.
 CTOs often begin their careers in software engineering and earn graduate degrees in management or business.

 Video Game Designer

-Video game developers often specialize in one portion of the team's mammoth task.
+Video game developers often specialize in one portion of the overall video game team's mammoth task.
 For example, one team member may spend his entire time developing game logic, while another programs backdrops and atmospheric elements.
 Software engineers coordinate their efforts with game writers and graphic designers to expand the boundaries of the medium.
 Before new video games reach store shelves, they must first pass through another team of software engineers.
 These quality control specialists oversee the testing of the games by sampling new titles the same way that home players would.
 Testing engineers note flaws or problems in game design and make suggestions for revisions to the original design team.
-While developing a new title, the design team and the testing team may volley dozens of revised editions between each other.
-The result is a finely honed piece of software that entertains and engages audiences without technical problems.
+While developing a title, the design team and the testing team may volley dozens of revised editions between each other.

 User Interface Designer

 Some software engineers specialize in refining the experience that end users enjoy when using a particular program or system.
 In the early days of computers, technicians designed software for other technicians, and designers put little effort into usability.
 Since computer technicians understood computers, there was no need to streamline the process of getting information into or out of complex systems.

 A few decades later, computers have permeated every facet of our daily lives.
 As more non-technical people rely on software to carry out everyday tasks, a new breed of software designers uses graphics and input devices to create intuitive, attractive user interfaces.